 Once you’re older and less dependent on your income, you’ll probably need less — or maybe even no — life insurance coverage.
 In that case, a whole life policy with its flexibility and added cash value will make more sense.

 Again, you get to decide based on your individual needs.
-Principal Financial Life has great options across the board — from simple term to more complex universal whole life policies.
+Principal Financial Life has great options across the board — from simple term to more complex universal and whole life policies.

 Customizations For Your Principal Policy